Montreux–Glion–Rochers-de-Naye railway line

 The line was originally built as two separate lines by two different companies, the Chemin de fer Glion–Rochers-de-Naye (GN) and the Chemin de fer Montreux–Glion (MGI).
 Today, the line is owned and operated by Transports Montreux–Vevey–Riviera.

-Since 2017, the line is operated with original Belle Epoque carriages preserved and restored by the MOB company.
+Since 2017, the line is operated with original Belle Epoque carriages preserved and restored by the company Montreux-Oberland Bernois (MOB).

 History

 Glion to Rochers-de-Naye

 The first section of the line to open was the Glion to Rochers-de-Naye railway, which was built by the Chemin de fer Glion–Rochers-de-Naye company (GN), and opened in 1892.
 Initially Glion was reached by the Territet–Glion funicular, which departed from a lower terminus opposite Territet station, the first station east of Montreux station on the Simplon railway.